JordanDavidEvans/localpestco/content/eco-friendly-pest-control.md

 question = "Will eco treatments harm my pets?" answer = "The products I use are chosen to be safe for families and pets when applied correctly."
 +++

+{{< seo_h1 >}}

+Eco-friendly pest control keeps your property comfortable while respecting the Tweed Coast environment and the wildlife that shares our community.

 ## Why Eco-Friendly Pest Control Matters